Studying and Living in Finland

 Figure description

-For safety and security, Finland ranks third in the world.
+For safety and security, Finland ranks 3rdin the world.
 (Global Peace Index 2025, Safety and Security domain)

 Why choose the University of Vaasa?